WebAssembly/spec/proposals/Exceptions.md

 # Exception handling

-There are two sections to this proposal
+There are four sections to this proposal

 1. A overview of the proposed extension to WebAssembly

+2. Changes to the text format document.

+3. Changes to the Modules document.

-2. Changes of the WebAssembly Binary Design document needed to include this proposal.
+3. Changes of the WebAssembly Binary Design document.

 The proposal here is also meant to be a minimal proposal that may be further extended sometime in the future.